ve7gel/Docs/Meteobridge/README.md

 and password.
 This node server is an adaptation of the meteobridgepoly node server written by [Bob Pauuwe](http://www.bobsplace.com).

-This node server is designed to support the [Meteobridge](http://www.meteobridge.com/) in combination with a [Davis Instruments Vantage Pro 2+](https://www.davisinstruments.com/solution/vantage-pro2/) weather station
+This node server was originally designed to support the [Meteobridge](http://www.meteobridge.com/) in combination with a [Davis Instruments Vantage Pro 2+](https://www.davisinstruments.com/solution/vantage-pro2/) weather station.
-It should run with other Meteobridge connected weather stations, but the evapotranspiration values provided by the VP2+ will be missing
+It should run with other Meteobridge connected weather stations (it does work with a Weatherflow Tempest connected to Meteobridge)

 ## Installation